Kalunge/educative-java/src/collections/notes.md

 ### Removing all the elements from the ArrayList
 we can use the ```clear()``` method to remove all the elements from the ArrayList

+### Replacing all the elements of the ArrayList
+a new method ```replacAll(UnaryOperator<E> operator```, was added in Java 8.this method takes in a single UnaryOperator type argument. the UnaryOperator interface is a functional interface that has a single abstract method, ```apply()```, that returns a result of the same object type as the operrand. let us say we have an ArrayList that contains String objects; we need to make all the elements in this list uppercase. in this case, we can use the ```replaceAll``` method and provide it with lambda expression that converts each element into uppercase.